enter-opy/sound-of-music/README.md

   - **Stereo Mono:** Controls the stereo width.
   - **Dry Wet:** Controls the balance between the dry signal and wet signal.

 ## Contributing
 Contributions to Sound of Music are welcome!
 If you'd like to contribute, follow these steps:
-1. **Fork the Repository:** Start by forking the [Sound of Music repository](https://github.com/your-username/sound-of-music).
+1. **Fork the Repository:** Start by forking the [Sound of music repository](https://github.com/enter-opy/sound-of-music).
 2. **Make Changes:** Create a new branch, make your changes, and commit them to your branch.
-3. **Create a Pull Request:** Push your changes to your fork and submit a pull request (PR) to the original repository.
+3. **Create a Pull Request:** Push your changes to your fork and submit a pull request to the original repository.
 ## License
-This project is licensed under the [Your License Name] License.
-See the LICENSE file for details.
+This project is licensed under the GNU General Public License.
+See the [LICENSE](https://github.com/enter-opy/sound-of-music/blob/main/LICENSE) for details.